notaSWE/notablog/_posts/2023-03-06-I-Wrote-An-Aimbot-Using-Computer-Vision.md

 # Final Steps

-Unfortunately `aimbot.py` doesn't just work its magic by existing.
-I had to make a few modifications to `main.py` and `countdown.py` to allow the functionality of the `Aimbot` class, but I would say the results speak for themselves:
+Unfortunately `aimbot.py` doesn't just work its magic by existing;  I had to make a few modifications to `main.py` and `countdown.py` to allow the functionality of the `Aimbot` class.
+I'll let the results speak for themselves:

 <video width="960" height="540" controls>
   <source src="https://notaswe-blog-posts.s3.amazonaws.com/2023_03_06_aimbot02.mp4" type="video/mp4">